wallabythree/wallabythree.github.io/content/posts/smileyCTF-25-fruit-ninja.md

 ## 2. Discovering the instruction set

-Every CPU has an decoder that breaks down the zeroes and ones of a program into instructions it understands.
+Every CPU has a decoder that breaks down the zeroes and ones of a program into instructions it understands.
 If we can find the logic for the decoder, we know what operations our processor supports and how they are encoded.

 Exploring `src/`, we find this intriguing enum in `CPU.h.sv`: